Insights – Learning from Failure, Innovation and Workplace Culture

 Lindsay Walsh

 As a professional woman, I feel enormous pressure to be perfect.
-I am brutally self-critical and constantly battle with imposter syndrome, convinced that any mistake, no matter how minor, will send all my clients rushing to work with someone else.
+I am brutally self-critical and constantly struggle with imposter syndrome, convinced that any mistake, no matter how minor, will cause all my clients to rush off to work with someone else.

-The pressure is so intense that I sometimes find myself self-sabotaging, so scared of failing that I don’t even try.
-And I’m pretty damn sure I’m not the only woman who feels this way.
-This pressure to be perfect only increases for women at the top.
-When you’re the only woman in the room and your actions are essentially considered representative of your entire gender, it’s hard to feel like there’s any margin for error.
+The pressure is so intense that I sometimes find myself sabotaging my own efforts, so afraid of failing that I don’t even try.
+Andm damn surem the only woman who feels this way.
+This pressure to be perfect only intensifies for women in leadership positions.
+When you’re the only woman in the room and your actions are essentially seen as representative of your entire gender, it’s hard to feel like there’s any room for error.

-Women are expected to do it all and have it all, and any failure to do so is taken as a sign that maybe they just didn’t belong in the first place.
+Women are expected to do it all and have it all, and any failure to do so is seen as a sign that perhaps they didn’t belong there in the first place.

 Not only does society judge women more harshly for our failures than it does men, but it also refuses to fucking pay us!
 Women around the world are paid just 63% of what men earn for doing the exact same work.
 There is no country (not a single one) where men spend the same amount of time on unpaid work as women.

-It’s 2020, and we’re still stuck with the same unreasonable expectation that female leaders be “superwomen” that do everything without error while being paid less than their male colleagues.
-This, my friends, is fucked up.
+It’s 2020, and we’re still stuck with the same unreasonable expectation that female leaders should be “superwomen” who do everything flawlessly while being paid less than their male colleagues.
+This, my friends, is messed up.

-It is desperately important to challenge this expectation.
-We need to share our accomplishments and build each other up, yes, but even more importantly, we need to get on stage to share our failures.
-We are not perfect.
-We get it wrong sometimes.
-But being vulnerable and open about these fuckups makes us more powerful, not less.
+It is absolutely crucial to challenge this expectation.
+We need to share our successes and support one another, yes, but even more importantly, we need to step up and share our failures.
+We aren’t perfect.
+We make mistakes sometimes.
+But being vulnerable and open about these screw-ups makes us stronger, not weaker.

-It is time to create new models of “success” that value vulnerability, authenticity, and community over perfection, false narratives, and individualism.
-Models where women can bring their whole selves to the table.
+It is time to create new models of “success” that prioritize vulnerability, authenticity, and community over perfection, false narratives, and individualism—models in which women can bring their whole selves to the table.

-And now I’m having a really hard time finishing this blog post because I can’t find exactly the right closing sentence.
-But for once, I’m actually okay with the fact that it’s not perfect.
+And nowm reallym finish this blog post because I can’t seem to find just the right closing sentence.
+But for once,m okay with the fact that it’s not perfect.

 funfunfunfun